carlesloriente/jekyllthemes/_posts/2018-04-11-business-jekyll-theme.markdown

 license_link: https://github.com/melvinchng/business-jekyll-theme/blob/master/LICENSE
 ---

-# Business Jekyll Theme
-Please refer to [this repository](https://github.com/melvinchng/business-jekyll-theme) for instructions on how to use it.
+Business Jekyll Theme, please refer to [this repository](https://github.com/melvinchng/business-jekyll-theme) for instructions on how to use it.